 - Calculating all answers and not approximating

-In quants and DI especially, don’t try to calculate all answers.
+In Quants and DI especially, don’t try to calculate all answers.
 Sometimes the answer options can help you get your answer.
-For example, if your questions have an equation in it and the answer options are listed in some sort of ascending or descending order.
+For example, if your questions have an equation in them and the answer options are listed in some sort of ascending or descending order.
 Substitute the middle value in the question and you will have an idea as to where the answer is.
 In DI, approximate values wherever possible.

 - Not using the ‘Method of Elimination’: